 I cannot talk about Culver City without mentioning EK Valley, a restaurant serving authentic Oaxacan cuisine.
 And, when I say authentic, I mean it.
 The food here blew my mind.

-My husband had a Tlayuda with the three main proteins of Oaxaca (tasajo, cecina and chorizo).
+My husband had a Tlayuda with the three main proteins of Oaxaca (tasajo, cecina, and chorizo).
 I had chicken enchiladas covered with black mole (enmoladas).
 If you love food, you have to visit this place!

 Other nearby places serving Oaxacan food are Sabores de Oaxaca, Casa Oaxaca, and Juquila.

 Another cuisine to try is Jamaican.
-The Jerk Spot and Janga by Derrick’s serve jerk chicken, oxtail, curry goat, blackened snapper and, of course, patties.
+The Jerk Spot and Janga by Derrick’s serve jerk chicken, oxtail, curry goat, blackened snapper, and, of course, patties.

-In terms of Indian cuisine, I recommend visiting Annapurna Cuisine, Mayura and Zafran Spot.
+In terms of Indian cuisine, I recommend visiting Annapurna Cuisine, Mayura, and Zafran Spot.

-Places to Eat in Culver City
+Restaurants in Culver City

 Yet another section dedicated to food!
 It may look a bit excessive but not for a person like me.
 The dining scene in Culver City is one of the city’s greatest assets.